-Merkel's conservatives quarrel over party's course once she steps down
+Merkel's conservatives quarrel over party's course

 CDU deputy chair Armin Laschet warned against moving the CDU more to the right.
 “I’m convinced that such a policy shift would be wrong,” Laschet told Sueddeutsche Zeitung daily.
 The CDU should stick to its centrist course, he added.

-The candidate most likely to stand for a continuation of Merkel’s centrist course is CDU party secretary general Annegret Kramp-Karrenbauer.
+The candidate most likely to stand for a continuation of Merkel’s course is CDU party secretary general Annegret Kramp-Karrenbauer who is expected to comment on her candidacy in the coming days.

 The third candidate is Friedrich Merz who would stand for a shift towards the low-tax, business-friendly right-wing conservatism that Merkel has pushed into the background.

+The CDU seems to be split over its leadership question.
+An Emnid poll for Bild am Sonntag showed that 44 percent of party members backed Merz and 39 percent favored Kramp-Karrenbauer.
+Support for Spahn was at 9 percent.

-Ahead of the separate meetings of senior SPD and CDU members, SPD deputy chair Ralf Stegner said his party would not remain in the coalition “at any price”.
+Ahead of the separate meetings of senior SPD and CDU members in Berlin on Sunday, SPD deputy chair Ralf Stegner said his party would not remain in the coalition “at any price”.

 “If the coalition does not drastically and rapidly change its work mode and image, it cannot and will not last,” he said.